MoviePuzzle: Visual Narrative Reasoning through Multimodal Order Learning: Experiments

-We take different types of prevalent pre-trained temporal models as baselines: language model~(\Bert~\cite{lu2019vilbert}, \AlBert~\cite{li2019visualbert}, \ChatGPT~\cite{openai2023gpt4}), video model~(\VideoMAE~\cite{tong2022videomae}), and video-language model~(\Singularity~\cite{lei2022revealing}).
-In practice, we follow \Bert's next sentence prediction~(NSP) task and \AlBert's sentence-order prediction~(SOP) task to predict the temporal relation of the input pair by comparing the probability of binary classification.
-We take the early fusion strategy to fuse the input dialogue and corresponding frames.
-The overall results are shown in~\Cref{tab:main_res} and~\Cref{fig:frame_length} presents the experimental results across various movie clip lengths.
-We summarize our key observations as follow: \begin{itemize}[leftmargin=*,topsep=0pt,noitemsep] \item \textbf{\ChatGPT limited by lack of specialized training.} \ChatGPT, excelling within the 3-4 frame ordering, displays limitations under regular lengths.
-It lacks training for reordered tasks, implying a need for additional training for holistic video understanding. \item \textbf{Temporal understanding predominantly rooted in dialogue continuity.} The robust performance of pure language models like \Bert and \AlBert suggests that film sequence understanding largely depends on dialogue continuity, underscoring the importance of linguistic context. \item \textbf{Multimodal models require a greater focus on visual narrative structures.} Multimodal models like \VideoMAE and \Singularity, while showing promise, are yet to fully tackle the task.
-These models, preoccupied with image and text prediction, underscore the need for a renewed focus on visual narrative structures. \item \textbf{Multimodal models lack temporal support in image processing methods.} Multimodal models' performance, falling short of pure language models, points to a critical deficiency in current image processing methodologies: the lack of adequate support for temporality. \item \textbf{Leveraging visual narrative structures is more important in long-form videos.} The \HCMC model, surpassing other models in multi-frame scenarios with over 5 frames, demonstrates that the effective utilization of visual narrative structures can significantly enhance holistic video understanding.
-When compared, the \HCMC (frame+shot) model performs better than the \HCMC (frame+scene) model.
-This improvement points to the superior granularity provided by the \textit{shot} structure, particularly when a clip does not contain multiple scenes. \item \textbf{Three-layer \HCMC mitigates cumulative errors better.} The superior performance of the three-layer \HCMC (frame+shot+scene) compared to its two-layer counterparts suggests that a more layered approach helps in better managing cumulative errors inherent in the pipeline inference method.
-We demonstrate more details in the ablation studies~(\Cref{sec:analysis}).
+Tab.~\ref{tab:main_res} shows the main results of movie ordering on MoviePuzzle.
+We summarize our key observations as follows: \textbf{First, }\textit{temporal understanding predominantly rooted in dialogue continuity.} The robust performance of pure language models like \Bert and \AlBert suggests that film sequence understanding largely depends on dialogue continuity, underscoring the importance of linguistic context. \textbf{Second, }\textit{vision models lack temporal support in image processing methods.} Vision models' performance, falling short of pure language models, points to a critical deficiency in current image processing methodologies: the lack of adequate support for temporality. \textbf{Third, }\textit{multimodal models require a greater focus on visual narrative structures.} Multimodal models like \Singularity, while showing promise, are yet to fully tackle the task.
+These models, preoccupied with image and text prediction, underscore the need for a renewed focus on visual narrative structures. \textbf{Fourthly, }\textit{granularity of \textit{shot} structure boosts model performance.} When compared, the \HCMC (frame+shot) model performs better than the \HCMC (frame+scene) model.
+This improvement points to the superior granularity provided by the \textit{shot} structure, particularly when a clip does not contain multiple scenes.
+Furthermore, by applying different video lengths, on MoviePuzzle, we find \HCMC surpassing all other models when the number of frames is more than $5$, indicating the necessity in visual narrative learning, detailed results can be found in Appendix. \textbf{Lastly, } \textit{large video language models show poor zero-shot visual narrative reasoning ability}.
+We believe this comes from the lack of sophisticated data in the training phase of these models.
+In the following section, we will devise experiments to reveal the influence of temporal ordering training.